Signage & LED Strip Lighting Factory Since 2011

 In conclusion, COB stands for Chip on Board, a technology that enables the direct mounting of many LED chips on a circuit board.
 COB LED strip lights are superior than conventional LED strip lights in a number of ways, including brightness, energy efficiency, longevity, and color rendering.
 As a result, they are now a common option for lighting applications in both residential and commercial spaces.

-How to Choose the Right LED Profile for Different LED Strips
+How to Choose the Right LED Driver for Linear LED Modules?

 Share: